 Specific support and training needs will be identified through the Individual Health Care Plans (IHCP), together with who will provide the training.
-This will enable staff who support a pupil with a medical condition to understand the specific conditions, their implications, preventative, and emergency procedures.
+This will enable staff who support a pupil with a medical condition to understand the specific conditions, their implications, preventative and emergency procedures.

 The Academy will ensure that adequate first aid cover is available at all times.
 The first aider role is key in emergency procedures - see section 3.5.
 However, a first aid certificate does not constitute appropriate training in the general day to day support of a pupil with a medical condition.

-Training will also be provided to ensure that adequate numbers of staff are trained to administer medications/injections for specific medical conditions at Hardwick Primary School.
+Training on administering medications/injections for specific medical conditions at the Academy will be carried out by Hardwick Primary School.